Paul Burnett: From 1985

 Between 1985 and 1987, he moved to Pennine Radio (now The Pulse of West Yorkshire) in Bradford, Southern Sound (now Heart Sussex) in Sussex, and Capital Radio, where he deputised for Alan Freeman on Pick of the Pops Take Two in February 1988.
 In October 1985, billed as the 'Pee Bee Squad' he reached #52 in the United Kingdom chart with "Rugged and Mean, Butch and on Screen".

 In 1988 Capital split its frequencies and he joined Capital Gold where he presented a daytime Vintage Chart programme (Monday–Friday at 1 pm), playing charts from 1956 to 1972.
-He also did a Sunday afternoon show on Capital Gold (2-5pm).
+He also did a Sunday afternoon show on Capital Gold (2–5pm).
 This featured an hour of listeners' requests.
 He featured a Vintage Top 30 in the final couple of hours, playing complete top 30s again from 1956 to 1972.
-He left Capital Gold around 1994, and turned up on Classic Gold firstly in 1996 in an early evening show, when GWR swallowed up the Chiltern Stations.
-The Classic Gold platform was then broadcast on the old Chiltern Network's Supergold stations, as a replacement.
-This show disappeared a couple of years later.
+He left Capital Gold around 1994 and later worked for Classic Gold for a couple of years in the late 1990s.

 Burnett replaced Jimmy Savile as the long-time host of The Vintage Chart Show on the BBC World Service (1989–1999).